 Interest deduction limitation rules apply to exceeding borrowing costs, in accordance with the law implementing Directive (EU) 2016/1164 laying down rules against tax avoidance practices that directly affect the functioning of the internal market (ATAD 1).
-Exceeding borrowing costs are defined as the tax deductible borrowing costs that are in excess of the taxable interest revenues and other economically equivalent taxable income of the taxpayer.
-The exceeding borrowing costs of a taxpayer are deductible in a tax period only up to the higher of (1) 30 per cent of the taxpayer's net revenues before interest, tax, depreciation, and amortisation (EBITDA) or (2) $\ensuremath{\mathfrak{C}}$ 3 million.
+Exceeding borrowing costs are defined as the tax-deductible borrowing costs that are in excess of the taxable interest revenues and other economically equivalent taxable income of the taxpayer.
+The exceeding borrowing costs of a taxpayer are deductible in a tax period only up to the higher of 30 per cent of the taxpayer's net revenues before interest, tax, depreciation and amortisation, or \Im million.
 Exceeding borrowing costs not deductible in a tax period may be carried forward without time limitation.

 Luxembourg has implemented the anti-hybrid rules contained in Directive (EU) 2017/952 as regards hybrid mismatches with third countries (ATAD 2) into its domestic law.
-Under these rules, the deduction of an expense (such as interest) is denied when, by virtue of a difference in the legal qualification of a financial instrument or undertaking (ie, hybrid mismatch), an arrangement structured between the Luxembourg taxpayer and a related party, leads to one of the following situations:
+Under these rules, the deduction of an expense (such as interest) is denied when, by virtue of a difference in the legal qualification of a financial instrument or undertaking (ie, hybrid mismatch), an arrangement structured between the Luxembourg taxpayer and a related party leads to one of the following situations:

-the expense or loss is already deductible in the other EU member state, where the expense or loss is sourced (double deduction cases); or benelux lawyers bfemelat@akd.lu abarchman@akd.lu
+the expense or loss is already deductible in the other EU member state where the expense or loss is sourced (double deduction cases); or benelux lawyers

+Basile Fémelat bfemelat@akd.lu